PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 ```
 ### Injection of all Services By SuperType

-This example shows how to inject all services that implement or extends a given super type.
+This example shows how to inject all services that implement or extend a given super type.

-This is very useful when we design systems that can be extended.
+This is very useful when we design systems for extensibility.

+For Example:
-An example can be that we have a Database service that knows about all Repositories.
+Let's say we have a Database service that injects all registered Repositories.
 Repositories can then even by added by code that is not maintained by us.

 (see the full [example](../../src/examples/_02_injection/InjectAllBySuperTypeExample.kt))